bryanhiestand/beesolver/README.md

 - If you find bugs, feel free to fix them.
 ChatGPT is brilliant but not infallible, and I'm... well, I didn't actually write any of this code!
 - My attached word list is not the same one the NY Times uses.
 If you find a better one, let me know.
 - Cheating is not cool.
-- Please solve puzzles responsbily.
+- Please solve puzzles responsibly.

 ## License